 Use high-quality, consistent visual communication

 Your packaging, photography, logo, website — all things visual — should be maintained to a high standard.
-Customers will make judgments of your business based on what they see and experience when coming in contact with your brand.
+Potential clients will make judgments of your business based on what they see and experience when coming in contact with your brand.
 Does your business look professional?
 Trust-worthy?
-Does it fit with their expectations as a customer?
+Does it fit with their expectations as a client?

 Make sure your visual branding is consistent, and you’re using the right logo, colours, images and typography across all aspects of your business.
 Make it clear to your audience when they’re interacting with something from you — whether it’s a page on your website, or an email message, or a box in the mail.